 Writing a testimonial for someone else might feel weird, but it doesn't have to be!
 Logistically, it’s practical, because it takes the hard work of figuring out what to write off the customer’s plate.
 You can start off talking about the customer’s doubt, or the points you want to strengthen.

 Once you’ve got your glowing reviews and testimonials, you can have some fun!
 It’s time to decide which ones you’d like to showcase on your website, and on which pages.

 Testimonials can also work double time for your business.
 Put them on information sheets you send to clients inquiring about your services.
 Try using them in LinkedIn recommendations.
-You can highlight them in banner advertisements as well.
+You can even highlight them in banner advertisements.